BackbeatNeilson/SACAP-2025-php3/README.md

 These files serve as:

+### Appendix F:
-- **Appendix C**: Detailed methodological descriptions of the statistical procedures proposed in the study.
+- Detailed methodological descriptions of the statistical procedures proposed in the study.
-- **Appendix D**: The complete R code syntax and demonstrative outputs that support methodological transparency.
+- The complete R code syntax and demonstrative outputs that support methodological transparency.

 Together, they support reproducibility, clarify statistical methods, and provide interpretation scaffolding for both technical and non-technical reviewers.